samid737/phaser3-plugin-pathbuilder/README.md

         * Use left mouse to draw.
         * Zoom and move trough scene using middle mouse and mousewheel.
         * Use right mouse to select different curves.

-        * S key: Snap the mouse to fixed distance.

     * Buttons:
         * Undo          : Undo the previous path draw.